 The main purpose of this research paper is to identify the use of CSR initiatives as a strategic perspective and whether it will lead to sustainability of those initiatives for a betterment of a society in developing country.
-Further it is important to find out the commitment of shareholders and managers for a sustainable CSR initiatives and the factors leads to it.
-The researcher conducted a pilot survey to identify the practice of CSR in Sri Lanka among most respected business entities (Lanka Monthly Digest: LMD 50) which also included 10 wining found that out of 27 companies 52% of them are engaged in CSR activities and 47% of the sample is only into some kind of minor charitable activities.
-Out of the companies who are into CSR activities, 79% of the respondents are engaged in CSR as a social course and 21% of them are engaged CSR by using companies core competencies with the expectation of a return to the organization.
-In total only 11% of the respondents are using CSR as a corporate strategy and others either as a social harmony purposes or charitable purposes.
-Most importantly just around 1/3 of companies have sustained those initiatives for a longer period giving substantial benefits to the society.
+Further it is important to find out the commitment of shareholders and managers for sustainable CSR initiatives and the factors leads to it.
 It is paramount important that any social or business strategy aligning with CSR should sustain in order to gain substantial benefits to both society and the organizations.
-The study above indicate few serious issues a country like Sri Lanka would face merely due to either lack of knowledge or ignorance if companies do not focus their CSR initiatives towards social endeavor or business strategy.
+The pilot study indicates few serious issues a country like Sri Lanka would face merely due to either lack of knowledge or ignorance if companies do not focus their CSR initiatives towards social endeavor or business strategy.
 Further and most importantly, two in-depth interviews were conducted among highly successful two Sri Lankan companies who are using CSR as a business strategy for over 05 years, reveals that it has helped them to either gained revenue, saved cost or increased operational efficiency whilst achieving societal objectives.
-The question arise as to whether sustainable CSR initiatives emerged when those linked to core business and treat as a business strategy.
+The question arises as to whether sustainable CSR initiatives emerged when those linked to core business and treat as a business strategy.